frankenstan/MIPS_CPU/README.md

 # MIPS_CPU
-Simplified MIPS CPU Written in Verilog
+Simplified MIPS CPU written in Verilog.

+Tested and compiled in Xilinx.